Logo preload

 On a similar thread as jobs-to-be-done, having a deep understanding of what the user is trying to achieve is essential in defining what to build.

 The only way to unroll what’s driving a user is to have conversations and ask questions.
 Figure out the relationships between what the problem is and what they think the solution will be.
-Internally we talk a lot about this as “understanding pain”.
+Internally we talk a lot about this as “understanding pain.”
 People “hire” a product, tool, or person to reduce some sort of pain.
 Deep questioning to get to the root causes of pain is essential.
 Often times people want to self-prescribe their solution, which may not be ideal.
-Just look how often a patient browses WebMD, then goes to the doctor with a preconceived diagnosis, without letting the expert do their job.
+Just look how often a patient browses WebMD, then goes to the doctor with a preconceived diagnosis.

 On the flip side, product creators need to enter these conversations with an open mind, and avoid creating a solution looking for a problem.
 Doctors shouldn’t consult patients and make assumptions about the underlying causes of a patient’s symptoms!
 They’d be in for some serious legal trouble.